SABMIS: Sparse approximation based blind multi-image steganography scheme: Introduction

-{For the case of embedding two secret images in a cover image, we compare with \citep{S_Hemalatha}.
-Here, two grayscale images are embedded into a color cover image.
-The authors in \citep{S_Hemalatha} achieve an embedding capacity of \SI{1.33}{bpp} while we achieve an embedding capacity of \SI{4}{bpp}.
-When comparing the stego-image and the corresponding cover image, \citep{S_Hemalatha} achieve a PSNR value of \SI{44.75}{dB} while we achieve a PSNR value of \SI{39.83}{dB}.
-This is again considered acceptable because of the reason discussed above.}
+For the case of hiding two secret images, we again compare with the best work of this category \citep{S_Hemalatha}.
+Here, using the transform based approach, two grayscale secret images are hidden into a color cover image.
+This setup is easier than our case where using a transform based approach, we embed two grayscale secret images into a grayscale cover image (see Table \ref{tbl:imageType}).
+The authors in \citep{S_Hemalatha} achieve an embedding capacity of \SI{1.33}{bpp} while we achieve a higher embedding capacity of \SI{4}{bpp}.
+When comparing the stego-image and the corresponding cover image, \citep{S_Hemalatha} achieve a PSNR value of \SI{44.75}{dB} (when experimented with only two cover images) while we achieve a lower PSNR value of \SI{38.74}{dB} (when experimenting with a higher number of cover images, i.e., ten). {To sum-up, our scheme is better than the one by \citep{S_Hemalatha} because of the below reasons. \\ In-terms of the quality of the scheme, \begin{enumerate}[label=\alph*)] \itemsep0em \item we target a harder problem than \citep{S_Hemalatha}, and \item we achieve a higher embedding capacity than \citep{S_Hemalatha}. \end{enumerate} In-terms of the validation of the scheme, \begin{enumerate}[label=\alph*)] \itemsep0em \item we experiment with a large number of cover images (ten as compared to two in \citep{S_Hemalatha}), \item as discussed earlier, we obtain PSNR values over 30 dB of stego-images, which are considered acceptable, and \item we check the quality of stego-image on greater number of numerical measures (five as compared to one in \citep{S_Hemalatha}). \end{enumerate} }

-{For the case of embedding three secret images in a cover image, we compare with \citep{Prashanti}.
-Here, three binary images are embedded into a grayscale cover image.
-The authors in \citep{Prashanti} achieve an embedding capacity of \SI{2}{bpp} while we achieve an embedding capacity of \SI{6}{bpp}.
-When comparing the stego-image and the corresponding cover image, \citep{Prashanti} achieve a PSNR value of \SI{46.36}{dB} while we achieve a PSNR value of \SI{38.12}{dB}.
-Again, this is considered acceptable.}

-{When embedding four secret images in a cover image, we achieve an embedding capacity of \SI{8}{bpp} and a PSNR value of \SI{37.14}{dB}, which no one {else} has done. }

-The remainder of this paper has three more sections.
-In Section \ref{Sec:L1SABMIS_Proposed}, we present our proposed sparse approximation based blind multi-image steganography scheme.
-The experimental results are presented in Section \ref{Sec:L1SABMIS_NumericalExp}.
-Finally, in Section \ref{Conclusion}, we discuss conclusions and future work.
+When using the transform-based approach, no one has hidden three or four secret images in a cover image.
+To demonstrate the broad applicability of our scheme, in Table \ref{Table:Performance comparison with various other LSB steganography schemes SABMIS}, we compare our SABMIS scheme using the above discussed metrics with the best spatial domain-based scheme that hide three and four secret images.
+Recall that, unlike our SABMIS scheme, these schemes are not intrinsically resistant to steganographic attacks.
+Please note that in the current scenario of transmitting stego-data over the internet, security is of paramount importance.